kyrylo0605/wordpress/wp-content/plugins/weather-atlas/readme.txt

 There are over 800.000 locations from 238 countries and territories.
 Guess you’ll find your location :)

 = Multi Languages and units =
-Currently supported languages are English and Spanish.
+Currently supported languages are:
+ - English
+ - Spanish
+ - Chinese
+ - Russian
+ - German
 Temperature and other weather data are displayed in either Imperial (°F, in, mi) or Metric system (°C, mb, mm, km).

 = Multiple widgets option =